volart/ticket-score-service/README.md

 # Ticket Score Service

+A gRPC service for rating analytics and ticket scoring with SQLite database backend.

+## Features

+- **Rating Analytics Service**: Category-based score aggregation with daily/weekly analytics
+- **Ticket Scores Service**: Ticket scoring with server-side streaming

+## Database

 The service should be using provided sample data from SQLite database (`database.db`).
 The file should be placed in the root folder of the project.

 ## To run:
   ### Build and run locally